zjc19891106/MarkdownDisplayView/README.md

 ```

 ### CocoaPods
-Add the following line to your `Podfile`:
+Add the following lines to your `Podfile`:

 ```ruby
 pod 'MarkdownDisplayKit'